libts/tslib/README.md

 ### portable `ts_calibrate` and `ts_test_mt` using SDL2

-In case you cannot draw to the framebuffer directly, there is an __experimental__ implementation of the necessary graphical tools using SDL2.
-They are more portable but require more resources to run.
+In case you cannot draw directly on the framebuffer, there is an __experimental__ implementation of the necessary graphical tools using SDL2.
+They are more portable, but require more resources to run.
 To use them, make sure you have SDL2 and the development headers installed and use `./configure --with-sdl2`.